-A true all-mountain board that eats powder in the morning, stays composed through afternoon chop, and rips groomers later after the lift close.
+A true all-mountain splitboard that eats powder in the morning, stays composed through afternoon chop, and rips groomers after the lifts close.
 Its directional freeride shape makes it a smooth, stable rider, while the hybrid rocker adds to its versatility.
 Early rise in the nose and tail gives it easy turn initiation and amazing float while the traditional camber underfoot adds to stability and edge hold.
-With minimal taper, the Backcountry Split has power to arc out an edge, and lets you get playful when you're feeling it – to land or ride switch.
+With minimal taper, the Backcountry Split has the power to arc out an edge, and lets you get playful when you want to land or ride switch.

-- Sublimated nylon topsheet brings durability and keep your board looking sharp.
+- Sublimated nylon topsheet brings durability and keeps your board looking sharp.

-- Vertically laminated aspen and poplar woodcore with maple wood stringers create a light, responsive board.
+- Vertically laminated aspen and poplar woodcore with maple wood stringers creates a light, responsive board.

 - Early rise in the tip and tail combined with a traditional camber underfoot provides stability and turning ease in all snow conditions.